Nikon D5 vs Sony RX100 V

-Both the D5 and the RX100 V are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the RX100 V followed on from the Sony RX100 IV.
+The RX100 V is a recent model that features in the current product line-up of Sony.
+In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is the Nikon D5 better than the Sony RX100 V or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.